bradenkeiser/g09b01_respcharges/README.md

 # RESP Charge Generation for Ligand in Gaussian 09 Rev B.01

-The failure of Gaussion 09 B.01 for genreating RESP/partial charges for ligands following MD simulation ligand parameterization with Amber is well documented.
+The failure of Gaussion 09 B.01 for generating RESP/partial charges for ligands following MD simulation ligand parameterization with Amber is well documented.
 There exists several online scripts that purport to overcome this issue; however, these solutions failed to work in my testing.
 In addition, I wanted to create an automatic and modular script with implementation into MD workflows.